 The significance of a visual impact during both operation and construction typically depends on the landscape character and topography of the local area, the size of the installation, the level of screening (trees, etc.) and the number of visual receivers within the zone of influence.
 As many solar installations are installed in rural areas, their influence on the landscape character can be significant.
 This is most acute with CSP installations which can involve tall tower structures.
+Practices like planting trees around the solar plants can help to reduce the visual impacts and better integrate solar farms into local landscapes.

 There is a perception that PV solar panels cause glint and glare, which can distract motorists and aircraft and cause eye damage.
 Solar PV modules are specifically designed to reduce reflection to minimize loss of light and convert it to electricity.
-Research shows that PV modules exhibit less glare than windows and snow33.
-PV modules have been installed at airports in the US, including Denver and Oakland.
+Research shows that PV modules exhibit less glare than windows and snow.56 PV modules have been installed at airports in the US, including Denver and Oakland.

 There is more risk of glint and glare from CSP projects because these use mirrors to concentrate the solar rays.
-This can pose a potential hazard or distraction for motorists, pilots, and pedestrians34.
-The design and location of a CSP is critical in avoiding this problem.
+This can pose a potential hazard or distraction for motorists, pilots and pedestrians.57 The design and location of a CSP is critical in avoiding this problem.